Steven Spielberg: Legacy

-A figure of the New Hollywood era, Spielberg is widely regarded as one of the most influential and commercially successful film directors of all time.
-Some of his films were in the top ten highest-grossing films of the 1970s and 1980s, with Jaws, E.T. the Extra-Terrestrial and Jurassic Park all becoming the highest-grossing film ever at the time of their respective releases.
+An important figure of the New Hollywood era, Spielberg is widely regarded as one of the most influential and commercially successful film directors of all time.
+Some of his films were in the top ten highest-grossing films of the 1970s and 1980s, with Jaws, E.T. the Extra-Terrestrial and Jurassic Park all becoming the highest-grossing film at the time of their respective releases.
 In 1996, Life magazine named Spielberg the most influential person of his generation.
 In 2003, Premiere magazine ranked him first place in the list of 100 Most Powerful People in Movies.
 In 2005, Empire magazine ranked him number one on a list of the greatest film directors of all time.
 In 2013, Time magazine listed him as one of the 100 most influential people.
-According to Forbes magazine of Most Influential Celebrities of 2014, Spielberg was ranked at first place.
+According to Forbes magazine of Most Influential Celebrities of 2014, Spielberg was ranked first.
 As of December 2024, Forbes estimates his net worth at $5.3 billion, making him one of the richest people in the entertainment industry.

-His work is admired by numerous acclaimed directors, including Robert Aldrich, Ingmar Bergman, Werner Herzog, Stanley Kubrick, David Lean, Sidney Lumet, Roman Polanski, Martin Scorsese, François Truffaut and Jean Renoir Spielberg's films have also influenced directors J. J. Abrams, Paul Thomas Anderson, Sean Baker, Neill Blomkamp, Jon M. Chu, Arnaud Desplechin, Gareth Edwards, Roland Emmerich, Enrique Gato, Don Hertzfeldt, Peter Jackson, Kal Ng, Jordan Peele, S. S. Rajamouli, Robert Rodriguez, John Sayles, Ridley Scott, John Singleton, Kevin Smith, and Michael Williams.
+His work is admired by numerous acclaimed directors, including Robert Aldrich, Ingmar Bergman, Werner Herzog, Stanley Kubrick, David Lean, Sidney Lumet, Roman Polanski, Martin Scorsese, François Truffaut and Jean Renoir.
+Spielberg's films have also influenced directors J. J. Abrams, Paul Thomas Anderson, Sean Baker, Brad Bird, Neill Blomkamp, Jon M. Chu, Arnaud Desplechin, Gareth Edwards, Roland Emmerich, Enrique Gato, Don Hertzfeldt, Peter Jackson, Kal Ng, Jordan Peele, S. S. Rajamouli, Matt Reeves, Robert Rodriguez, John Sayles, Ridley Scott, John Singleton, Kevin Smith, and Michael Williams.
 In 2004, film critic Tom Shone said of Spielberg, "If you have to point to any one director of the last twenty-five years [1979–2004] in whose work the medium of film was most fully itself–where we found out what it does best when left to its own devices, it has to be that guy."
 Jess Cagle, former editor of Entertainment Weekly, called Spielberg "arguably (well, who would argue?) the greatest filmmaker in history."
 Stephen Rowley, writing for Senses of Cinema, discussed Spielberg's strengths as a filmmaker, saying "there is a welcome complexity of tone and approach in these later films that defies the lazy stereotypes often bandied about his films", and that "Spielberg continues to take risks, with his body of work continuing to grow more impressive and ambitious", concluding that he has only received "limited, begrudging recognition" from critics.
 In a 1999 "Millennium Movies" survey of British film fans run by the Sky Premier channel, Spielberg had seven films in the top 100, which made him the most popular director.